 1. General Microbiology.
 This course is offered by the staff of the Field of Microbiology of the Medical College Division and of the Biology Unit of the Sloan-Kettering Division.
 For details, refer to Interdivisional Courses, p.
-22. Given every second year.
-Not given in 1971-72.
+35. Given every second year.
+Given in 1970-71.
+September through June.
+Th 3-5.
 Professors Hutchison (SKD) and O'Leary.

 2. Microbiology and an Introduction to Infectious Disease.
 This course is presented in the first and second trimesters and consists of laboratory experiments, lectures, and group discussions.
-The laboratory work includes an introduction to the procedures used in studying microorganisms, experiments on various physical and biological manifestations of antigenantibody reactions, the actions of chemotherapeutic agents, a survey of the microbial flora of the upper respiratory and lower intestinal tracts of healthy humans, and an intensive study of the causal agents of specific infections, including fungi, spirochetes, rickettsiae, and viruses, as well as bacteria.
-The lectures are directed toward the development of basic concepts, particularly the principles involved in microbial growth, the principles underlying active immunization, and the factors that enter into hostparasite relationships.
+The laboratory work includes an introduction to the procedures used in studying microorganisms, experiments on various physical and biological manifestations of antigen-antibody reactions, the actions of chemotherapeutic agents, a survey of the microbial flora of the upper respiratory and lower intestinal tracts of healthy humans, and an intensive study of the causal agents of specific infections, including fungi, spirochetes, rickettsiae, and viruses, as well as bacteria.
+The lectures are directed toward the development of basic concepts, particularly the principles involved in microbial growth, the principles underlying active immunization, and the factors that enter into host-parasite relationships.
 Emphasis is placed on aspects related to the etiology, pathogenesis, epidemiology, and prevention of infectious disease.
 Special attention is also given to the immunological principles underlying such noninfectious conditions as hypersensitivity, autoimmunity, and rejection of tissue transplants.
 Given every year.
-Professor Scherer.
+Professor William F. Scherer.

 3. Advanced Diagnostic Microbiology.
 The lecture and laboratory sessions acquaint the student with the procedures used in and technique of management of a clinical microbiology laboratory.
 Emphasis is upon developing the student's capability in the isolation and rapid identification of organisms from various types of clinical specimens.
 Liberal use is made of clinical materials available through the diagnostic laboratories of the New York Hospital.
 Given every other year in the third trimester.
-Given in 1971-72.
-Professor Senterfit.
+Not given 1970-71.
+Professor Laurence B. Senterfit.